A reader's guide to The Luzhin Defence

-Our Book of the Month for November is The Luzhin Defence.
+Our Book of the Month is The Luzhin Defence.
 Its author, Vladimir Nabokov, was born in St Petersburg in 1899.
 Later the family moved to Berlin, and Nabokov subsequently went on to study at Cambridge University.
 His father was murdered by a Russian monarchist in 1922.

 Back in Berlin after graduating, Nabokov worked as a translator, tutor, tennis coach, and compiler of crossword puzzles.
 In 1937 he moved to Paris, then in 1940 to the United States with his wife and child.
 He lectured, and also became an expert lepidopterist!
 However he is remembered mainly for his writing, his best known novel being the controversial Lolita (1955).
 From 1959 he resided in Switzerland, where he died in 1977.